deanhoperobertson/Learning-Library/README.md

 ## Pull from DockerHub
 Alternatively, you can pull and run a docker image for this repo directly using:
 `(sudo) docker run -it -p 8888:8888 jimbabwe/learning-library:latest`

+And to use persistent storage:
+`(sudo) docker run -d -v ./1_Linear_Regression:/1_Linear_Regression -p 8888:8888 jimbabwe/learning-library:latest`